-ESLM 525/Second Language Acquisition EDFN 577/Sociolinguistics and Cultural Foundations of ESL ESLM 578/Theory and Practice of Teaching ESL ESLM 587/Curriculum, Methods, and Assessment for ESL/ Bilingual Education ESLM 588 Internship ESLM 688/Practicum for Second Language Teachers (waived for certified teachers with one year teaching experience) Comprehensive Examination: ESLM 700 Master of Education in Educational Leadership (EDAD_MED04) Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Master of Education in Educational Leadership is a program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
+ESLM 525/Second Language Acquisition EDFN 577/Sociolinguistics and Cultural Foundations of ESL ESLM 578/Theory and Practice of Teaching ESL ESLM 587/Curriculum, Methods, and Assessment for ESL/ Bilingual Education ESLM 588 Internship ESLM 688/Practicum for Second Language Teachers (waived for certified teachers with one year teaching experience) Comprehensive Examination: ESLM 700 Master of Education in Educational Leadership (EDAD MED04) Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership Linda Mayger, Educational Leadership Programs Coordinator The Master of Education in Educational Leadership is a program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
 These courses include concepts of leadership administration, supervision, and curriculum development.
 The program consists of 36 semester hours of study and meets standards of ISLLC (Interstate School Leaders Licensure Consortium) and the New Jersey State Department of Education.
-Upon completion, U.S. citizens will be eligible to apply for the initial certification for a New Jersey School Principal License, as well as a Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
-Courses that lead to Supervisor Certification are noted with the following: Non-U.S. citizens will be granted a college certificate.
-Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
-Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.

 Admission Requirements:

-Undergraduate degree from an accredited college or university Competitive GPA Competitive scores on the Graduate Record Examination-For test waiver information, please visit www.tcnj.edu/~graduate/application.html.
-Teaching certificate or evidence of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (NJAC 6A:9-12.5) At least three completed years of successful teaching or educational experience, as noted above, at time of application Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Program Requirements:
+Undergraduate degree from an accredited college or university Competitive GPA Competitive scores on the Graduate Record Examination- For test waiver information, please visit www.tcnj.edu/~graduate/application.html.

+Teaching certificate or evidence of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (NJAC 6A:9-12.5) At least five completed years of successful teaching or educational experience, as noted above, at time of application Program Requirements:

-Research: 3 cr.
-EDFN 508/Introduction to Research Foundations and Multicultural Education: 3 cr.
-EDFN 520/ Leadership for Social Justice 18 cr.
-EDAD 525/Introduction to Educational Administration EDAD 530/Group Dynamics for Educational Leaders EDAD 540/School Finance EDAD 572/School Law †EDAD 617/Advanced School Leadership: Supervision/Admin †SUPV 520/Staff Supervision Curriculum: 6 cr.
+Research: 3 ст

+EDFN 508/Introduction to Research

+Foundations and Multicultural Education:

+EDFN 520/ Leadership for Social Justice

+Specialization:

+EDAD 525/Introduction to Educational Leadership

+EDAD 530/Group Dynamics for Educational Leaders

+EDAD 540/School Finance

+EDAD 572/School Law

+†EDAD 617/Organizational Leadership: Supervision

+Curriculum: 6 cr.

 †CURR 514/Curriculum Theory and Practice

 CURR 555 Contextual Issues in the Development of Curriculum for Children & Adolescents

-Practicum: 6 cr.
+Practicum:

-Students must complete the following (taking one 2 credit course per EDAD 691/Fall Internship in Educational Leadership I EDAD 692/Spring Internship in Educational Leadership II EDAD 693/Summer Internship in Educational Leadership III Culminating Experience Requirement:
+Students must complete the following (taking one 2 credit course per

+EDAD 691/The Principalship I

+†SUPV 520/Staff Supervision

+EDAD 692/ The Principalship II

+EDAD 693/ The Principalship III

+Culminating Experience Requirement:

-EDAD 700/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD_SCT03) Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Post-Master's Certification Program in Educational Leadership is an intensive graduate program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
+EDAD 700/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD_SCT03) Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership Linda Mayger, Educational Leadership Programs Coordinator The Post-Master's Certification Program in Educational Leadership is an intensive graduate program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
 The program consists of 30 credit hours of study and meets standards of ISLLC (Interstate School Leaders Licensure Consortium) and the New Jersey State Department of Education.
-Upon completion, U.S. citizens will be eligible to apply for the initial certification for a New Jersey School Principal License.
-They may also apply for Supervisor Certification with the completion of additional curriculum coursework, provided the candidate meets all requirements of the current New Jersey Administra- †These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code. tive Code.
-Courses that lead to Supervisor Certification are noted with the following: †.
-Non-U.S. citizens will be granted a college certificate.
 Admission Requirements:

-Undergraduate and graduate degree from an accredited college or university Competitive GPA Teaching certificate or evidence of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (N.J.A.C 6A:9-12.5) At least three completed years of successful teaching or educational experience, as noted above, at time of application Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (N.J.A.C 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Program Requirements:
+Undergraduate and graduate degree from an accredited college or university Competitive GPA Teaching certificate or evidence of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (N.J.A.C 6A:9-12.5) At least five completed years of successful teaching or educational experience, as noted above, at time of application Program Requirements: